-David Dornan, Ph.D. has served as our Senior Vice President of Research and Manufacturing since March 2019.
-From November 2017 to March 2019, Dr. Dornan served as our Senior Vice President of Research.
+David Dornan, Ph.D. has served as our Chief Scientific Officer since January 2021.
+From November 2017 to January 2021, Dr. Dornan served as our Senior Vice President of Research and Manufacturing.
 From 2012 to November 2017, Dr. Dornan held various positions at Gilead Sciences, Inc., including Director and Head of Oncology Research and Senior Research Scientist II, Oncology.
 From 2002 to 2012, Dr. Dornan held various positions at Genentech, Inc. Dr. Dornan received a B.Sc. in Biochemistry and Molecular Biology from the University of Strathclyde and a Ph.D. in Molecular Oncology/Biochemistry from the University of Dundee.

 Edith A. Perez, M.D. has served as our Chief Medical Officer since April 2020.
-From August 2015 to May 2018, Dr. Perez served as Vice President and Head of the U.S. BioOncology Medical Unit of Genentech, Inc. From 2011 to 2015, Dr. Perez served in multiple senior leadership positions at Alliance for Clinical Trials in Oncology, including Vice President and Group Vice Chair.
-Since 2001, Dr. Perez has held various positions at the Mayo Clinic, including Supplemental Consultant in the Departments of Hematology/Oncology and Cancer Biology, Director of the Breast Cancer Translational Genomics Program and Professor of Medicine.
+From 2015 to 2018, Dr. Perez served as Vice President and Head of the U.S. BioOncology Medical Unit of Genentech, Inc. From 2011 to 2015, Dr. Perez served in multiple senior leadership positions at Alliance for Clinical Trials in Oncology, including Vice President and Group Vice Chair.
+Since 1995, Dr. Perez has held various positions at the Mayo Clinic, including Supplemental Consultant in the Departments of Hematology/Oncology and Cancer Biology, Director of the Breast Cancer Translational Genomics Program and Professor of Medicine.
 From 2014 to 2018, Dr. Perez served as a member of the board of directors for the American Association for Cancer Research.
 Dr. Perez received a B.S. in Biology from the University of Puerto Rico, Rio Piedras and an M.D. from the University of Puerto Rico.
+Dr. Perez did her training in Internal Medicine at Loma Linda University and completed a Fellowship in Hematology/Oncology at the University of California at Davis.
+Dr. Perez is board certified in Internal Medicine, Hematology and Oncology.